July 10, 2013

 Raise your own funds or get temporary credit

 If you don't qualify for a credit card or bank loan that can help you through your pet's crisis, you may still be able to get an account with Care Credit, a credit card that's specifically for health expenses, including your pet's.
-Care Credit offers no interest or low interest plans with fixed monthly payments that allow you to budget your money.
+Care Credit offers a no-interest or low-interest grace period that may help you if you can pay the mony back within a few months.
 It's accepted by many veterinarians (and people doctors).
 Groups like IMOM and RedRover also allow you to apply for financial aid if you can't afford veterinary care for your pet.

 Or, raise your own funds!
 GiveForward enables you to create a personal fundraising page to raise funds for pet medical care.
 They charge a small percentage of funds raised.